Past and Current Projects

 Pro Bono Work

-• Jim was recently involved in two federal working groups: FEMA’s National Risk Index – Social Vulnerability Working Group; and helping HUD develop its HUD Site Planning for Disaster Mitigation Guidebook.
+- Jim was involved in the last few years in two federal working groups: FEMA’s National Risk Index – Social Vulnerability Working Group; and helping HUD develop its HUD Site Planning for Disaster Mitigation Guidebook.